unknowall/LightGL/README.md

 - Build the project

 ### 3. Integration & Usage
-Reference `LightGL.dll` in your C# project, and use the following sample code to quickly implement basic rendering:
+Reference `LightGL` in your C# project, and use the following sample code to quickly implement basic rendering:

 ```csharp
 // 1.
 Create OpenGL context (window handle example)